Divya932/S14-15---Creation-of-A-Very-Large-Dataset/README.md

-# S14-15: Creation of A Very Large Dataset
+# S14-15: Creation of a large sized dataset

 This Repo explains how you can, not just use available datasets in your journey of DNN but efficiently create them yourself.